beajorrin/DTC-Bioinformatic-Course/Readme.md

 ```bash
 ls
 ```

->You should see your terminal return the names of the three new directories you made just now (*dir1*, *dir2*, *dir3*).
+:desktop_computer: You should see your terminal return the names of the three new directories you made just now (*dir1*, *dir2*, *dir3*).

-:desktop_computer:
 ```r
 dir1 dir2 dir3
 ```

-You can get more information if:
+:keyboard: You can get more information if:

-:keyboard:
 ```bash
 ls -l
 ```
-> ls -l shows a **long** listing: one file per line with the file type and permissions, link count, owner, group, size (bytes), last-modified time, and then the filename.
+ls -l shows a **long** listing: one file per line with the file type and permissions, link count, owner, group, size (bytes), last-modified time, and then the filename.

 :desktop_computer:
 ```r